conduktor/conduktor-docs/docs/gateway/interceptors/quality/safeguard-data-quality-producer-policy.md

 # What is the data quality producer policy ?

 Conduktor Gateway's data quality producer policy feature uses a SQL like language to assert data quality before being produced, based on a simple SQL statement.
-Records in the topic from the FROM clause must match the WHERE clause for the statement in irder to be considered valid.
+Records in the topic from the FROM clause must match the WHERE clause for the statement in order to be considered valid.

 For example, given a simple orders topic with records in the form: